oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 ## 4.2 Networks and Virtual Connections

 The MQTT-SN protocol requires an Underlying Network to create a Virtual Connection.
-This carries Packets from a Client to a Gateway and a Gateway to a
+This carries Packets from a Client to a Gateway and from a Gateway to a Client.
-Client.
 The Underlying Network may also multicast Packets from a Client to more than one Gateway, and from a Gateway to more than one Client.

-MQTT-SN Packets which are received must be unaltered and complete.
+MQTT-SN Packets which are received must be unaltered and complete and delivered only once.

 -   The underlying transport does not need to be reliable, it is expected that Packets will be lost or delivered out of order.

--   If the network might deliver a Packet more than once, then it is highly recommended that the PROTECTION ENCAPSULATION Monotonic Counter is used to eliminate the duplicates.
+-   I.

--   The MQTT-SN protocol will tolerate out of order Packets and it will retransmit lost Packets.
+-   The MQTT-SN protocol will tolerate out of order Packets and it will retransmit lost Packets (so Packets for which an expected acknowledgement has not been received).

 -   There is no packet error correction in MQTT-SN.
 If a corrupted or partial packet is received it will cause a protocol error.

--   The MQTT-SN implementation may use either the origin network address or the sender identifier in the PROTECTION ENCAPSULATION to determine the identity of the Virtual Connection.
+-   The MQTT-SN implementation may use either the origin network address, or the DTLS connection ID or the sender identifier in the PROTECTION
+    ENCAPSULATION to determine the identity of the Virtual Connection.

 -   The Underlying Network may be connectionless.
 Virtual Connections do not need to have an Underlying Network event that signals their creation or deletion.